Home

 (5) Addressing the Emotional Dimension

-Leaders know that extraordinary achievement in an organisation is very hard work.
+Leaders know that extraordinary achievement in an organization is very hard work.
 They also know that emotional dimension is extremely important.

 So they regularly acknowledge their people's achievements and celebrate team and individual accomplishments, and is so doing they make their people feel good about themselves.